 Ans.
 You are observed for 2 years.
 The way you behave and the way you work, your training performance, your interpersonal relationships with your colleagues and seniors, etc, everything is noticed and taken into consideration.

-You will be given hands-on training in these two years and at the end of two years, you will be intimated that you have completed your probation period successfully.
+You will be given hands-on training during these two years and at the end of two years, you will be intimated that you have completed your probation period successfully.
 FYI nobody gets disqualified.

 Q. 5.
 What are the salary and other perks of an RBI Grade A officer?

 Ans.
-The gross emoluments come around Rs 77,000.
+The gross monthly emoluments are Rs 1,08,404/- approximately.
 The best thing is that you get RBI quarters which is a great relief in a city like Mumbai.
 Sometimes if RBI quarters are not available, you would get leased accommodation.
 Anything that you can think of, is paid to you.
 RBI takes good care of its employees.

 Q. 6.
-How is the career progression (promotions) of an RBI Grade B officer?
+What is the career progression (promotions) of an RBI Grade B officer?

 Ans.
 If one continues to work in RBI with sincerity & dedication, then an RBI Grade B Officer can reach up to CGM level post.
 Few Grade B officers have also managed to reach Executive Director (ED) positions and very few up to Deputy Governors (DG).